Ph.D. University of Connecticut

 Classroom and Behavior Management

-Dr. Jennifer Freeman is an associate professor in the Department of Educational Psychology and is a research scientist for the Center for Behavioral Education Research (CBER) at the University of Connecticut.
+Dr. Jennifer Freeman is an associate professor in the Department of Educational Psychology and is a partner with the National Center on Positive Behavior Interventions and Support (PBIS) and a research scientist for the Center for Behavioral Education Research (CBER) at the University of Connecticut.
 Dr. Freeman studies the effects of multi-tiered systems of support such as Positive Behavior Interventions and Supports (PBIS) on outcomes at the high school level for high-risk student groups including students with disabilities.
 She is particularly interested in improving graduation rates across and within student groups.
 She also studies professional development methods for improving teacher’s use of evidence based classroom management strategies.
 She currently teaches undergraduate and graduate courses in the special education program.
 Prior to joining the faculty at the University of Connecticut, she had 10 years of special education teaching experience across grades K-8 in both urban and rural school settings and had served as a K-12 district level consultant working to implement PBIS and Response to Intervention (RtI) strategies.

 Lombardi, A. R., Freeman, J., & Rifenbark, G. G. (in press).
 Modeling college and career readiness for adolescents with and without disabilities: A bifactor approach.
 Exceptional Children